Zes apps · Één kwartaal Six apps · One quarter

 PhraseKit Japan frasengids

-De "Vraag het nu"-functie is volledig live: je typt een Nederlandse zin, en OpenAI (gpt-4o-mini) vertaalt die naar natuurlijk Japans — inclusief romaji-uitspraak, uitleg, een kortere variant en een beleefder alternatief.
+De "Vraag het nu"-functie is volledig live: je typt een Nederlandse zin, en OpenAI vertaalt die naar natuurlijk Japans — inclusief romaji-uitspraak, uitleg, een kortere variant en een beleefder alternatief.
 De API draait server-side via Next.js, zodat de sleutel nooit bij de gebruiker terechtkomt.

-In spring 2026, a trip to Japan was planned.
-PhraseKit is the peace-of-mind tool built for that.
-Not a translation device, not a language learning app — a phrase guide sorted by situation: at the doctor, in the restaurant, at the station, in an emergency.
+A trip to Japan was planned.
+PhraseKit is the tool built for that.
+Not a translation app, not a language learning app — a phrase guide sorted by situation.
+Restaurant, station, doctor, emergencies.
+Each phrase with a phonetic pronunciation in romaji, an explanation, and a favourites list for the phrases you need most.

-The "Ask now" feature is fully live: you type a Dutch sentence, and OpenAI (gpt-4o-mini) translates it into natural Japanese — including romaji pronunciation, explanation, a shorter variant and a more polite alternative.
+The "Ask now" feature is fully live: you type a sentence, and OpenAI translates it into natural Japanese — including romaji pronunciation, explanation, a shorter variant and a more polite alternative.
 The API runs server-side via Next.js, so the key never reaches the user.

 Next.js 15TypeScriptTailwind CSS v4FirebaseOpenAINetlify